WHAT WILL I BE DOING?

 The project works to safeguard these natural marine resources, working side by side with the local community assisting in the management and sustainable use of the resources within the established community fishing area, as well as providing much needed teaching resources and care work for the community itself.

-The project incorporates a number of different elements, all of which combine to not only give you an insight into the workings of the local community and economy, but also lend a hand in protecting rapidly diminishing species.
+The project incorporates a number of different elements, all of which combine not only to give you an insight into the workings of the local community and economy, but also to lend a hand in protecting rapidly diminishing species.

 The marine project involves joining a scuba diving research team that monitors the marine ecosystem and collects data on the reef, coastal breeding grounds and the abundance of important species.
 This data is then used to help maintain a proactive conservation strategy.
 Volunteers learn about seahorse and invertebrate species, as well as collecting valuable data from seahorse surveys.
 There may also be the opportunity to assist with educational awareness programmes for local children, providing them with workshops on responsibility and helping in island and beach cleanup days.

 You may also find yourself teaching English in the island school, providing much needed education and support.
-With nearly a third of 7-14 year olds unable to attend school, this is a fantastic opportunity to get close to the local children and make a real difference to their future prospects.
+With nearly a third of 7-14 year olds unable to attend school, this is a fantastic opportunity to help the local children and make a real difference to their future prospects.
 You will dance, sing, and play games as well as teach them English.
-Literacy is crucial to education, and in providing them with vital skills, you can provide them with hope for a future of choice.
+Literacy is crucial to education and in providing them with vital skills, you can give them hope for a future of choice.

 To participate in the scuba diving project work you will need to be qualified to Advanced Open Water or equivalent, with dive training available in-country at the project site.
 Please see the extended project cost information for prices for dive training in the warm tropical seas of Cambodia!

-An additional cost of $940GBP applies if you want to take the scuba diving option
+An additional cost of $842GBP applies if you want to take the scuba diving option